websanova/larapost/README.md

 php artisan migrate --path=/vendor/websanova/larablog/database/migrations
 ~~~

-You can now navigate to `/blog` and see the default blog page.
-With no articles you will just see empty pages and 404 not found pages.
+Navigate to `/blog` and see the default blog page.
+With no articles there will just be empty pages and 404 not found pages.

-Also note that if you have a fresh install you will need to go to your routes file and remove the default `/` path for the `welcome` page.
+Note that with a fresh Laravel install the default `/` path for the `welcome` page should be removed.

 ## Adding &amp; Updating Posts

 Posts, by default go in the `./blog/posts` and `./blog/pages` folders.
-You can the run the `larablog:build` command to add new posts and pages or update existing ones.
+Run the `larablog:build` command to add new posts and pages or update existing ones.

 ~~~
 > php artisan larablog:build